Algebraic Surfaces in Positive Characteristic

-Let us recall the Galois correspondence: given a field $K$ and a {\em separable} extension $L$ there exists a minimal Galois extension of $K$ containing $L$, the Galois closure of $L$.
-Moreover, $L/K$ is a finite Galois extension the Galois group $G$ is defined to be the automorphism group of $L$ over $K$, which is finite of degree equal to the index $[L:K]$.
-Finally, there is a bijective correspondence between subgroups of $G$ and intermediate fields $K\subseteq M\subseteq L$.
-In particular, there are only finitely many fields between $K$ and $L$.
+Let us recall the classical Galois correspondence: given a field $K$ and a finite and {\em separable} extension $L$, there exists a minimal Galois extension of $K$ containing $L$, the Galois closure $K_{\rm gal}$ of $L$.
+By definition, the Galois group $G={\rm Gal}(K_{\rm gal}/K)$ of this extension is the group of automorphism of $K_{\rm gal}$ over $K$, which is finite of degree equal to $[K_{\rm gal}:K]$.
+Finally, there is a bijective correspondence between subgroups of $G$ and intermediate fields $K\subseteq M\subseteq K_{\rm gal}$.
+In particular, there are only finitely many fields between $K$ and $K_{\rm gal}$.

-In Section \ref{sec:Curves} we encountered height $1$-extensions of a field $K$.
+In Section \ref{subsec:frobenius} we encountered extensions of height one of a field $K$.
 It turns out that automorphism of purely inseparable extensions are trivial, and thus give no insight into these extensions.
-However, there does exist a sort Galois-type correspondence for such extensions, {\em Jacobson's correspondence} \cite[Chapter IV]{Jacobson III}.
-Instead of automorphisms one studies {\em derivations} over $K$.
+However, there does exist a Galois-type correspondence for such extensions, {\em Jacobson's correspondence} \cite[Chapter IV]{Jacobson III}.
+Instead of automorphisms, one studies {\em derivations} over $K$: